How President Roosevelt Changed U.S. Gold Coins

 Although the relief was lowered to make them acceptable in the marketplace of commerce, the design remained essentially unchanged.
 A more normal relief design was created and minted from 1907 to 1933.

-Ironically, Theodore’s fifth cousin, President Franklin D. Roosevelt, signed Executive Order 6102 in 1933, which banned Americans from owning Gold bullion.
-This included Gold coins.
-Signing this order was in an effort to prevent the economy from worsening during the Great Depression.
+Ironically, Theodore’s fifth cousin, President Franklin D. Roosevelt, signed Executive Order 6102 in 1933, which banned Americans from owning gold bullion.
+This included gold coins.
+Signing this order was to prevent the economy from worsening during the Great Depression.
 However, it was met with anger and resistance from some.

-Even though thousands of Gold coins were turned into the U.S. government to be melted down, many people secretly refused.
-Because of them, a number of Saint-Gaudens Gold Double Eagles can still be found today in limited quantities.
+Even though thousands of gold coins were turned into the U.S. government to be melted down, many people secretly refused.
+Because of them, several Saint-Gaudens Gold Double Eagles can still be found today in limited quantities.

 Indian Head Eagle Design Release

 Unfortunately, Saint-Gaudens passed away in 1907 before the new $10 Eagle was struck.
-Pres.
-Roosevelt insisted that the work be finished and the Gold coin struck by the end of the month to honor his friend’s memory and legacy with the coin’s release.
+President Roosevelt insisted that the work be finished, and the gold coin struck by the end of the month to honor his friend’s memory and legacy with the coin’s release.

-Notable differences in this Gold coin’s design were that Lady Liberty was now adorned with a Native headdress, there were 46 stars in 1907 to mark the newly added state, Oklahoma, to the union, and “In God We Trust” was omitted.
-Pres.
-Roosevelt thought that the Native headdress was “picturesque” and wanted it to be included in several designs.
+Notable differences in this gold coin’s design were that Lady Liberty was now adorned with a Native headdress, there were 46 stars in 1907 to mark the newly added state, Oklahoma, to the union, and “In God We Trust” was omitted.
+President Roosevelt thought that the Native headdress was “picturesque” and wanted it to be included in several designs.

 There was so much outcry that the House of Representatives passed a bill requiring the phrase be included on the new eagle and double eagle in 1908, with the Senate following suit months after.